 You may not really think too much about the actions of setting up your email account.
-Normally, you’ll set it up, start using it and forget about it until its a little too late.
-Eventually, one day your hacked, and the hacker is wreaking all heck on your account and associated accounts.
-Most users have no idea what so ever on how valuable a hacked email account can be to a hacker, and how much it can ruin your life.
+Normally, you’ll set it up, start using it and forget about it until it’s a little too late.
+Eventually, one day you are hacked, and the hacker is wreaking all heck on your account and associated accounts.
+Most users have no idea whatsoever how valuable a hacked email account can be to a hacker, and how much it can ruin your life.

 Why is your Email so valuable to hackers?